South Carolina Paralegal Career and Salary Guide

 Paralegal Certification in South Carolina

-Paralegals and legal assistants in South Carolina may perform law-related tasks under the direct supervision of a qualified attorney.
-Paralegals are not required to hold any certification or license to perform paralegal duties within the state.
-While there are no state-wide requirements for paralegal certification, paralegals may seek voluntary certification at the national and state level.
-Paralegals who have completed an education program in paralegal or legal studies may be eligible to pursue national certifications such as the Certified Legal Assistant (CLA)/Certified Paralegal (CP) designation from NALA, the Professional Paralegal (PP) designation from NALS, the Association for Legal Professionals, or the PACE-Registered Paralegal (RP) designation from the NFPA.
+Paralegals and legal assistants in South Carolina may perform law-related tasks under the direct supervision of a qualified attorney and do not require certification or licensure.
+South Carolina paralegals may seek voluntary certification at the national and state level.
+Those who have completed an education program in paralegal or legal studies may be eligible to pursue national credentials such as the Certified Legal Assistant (CLA)/Certified Paralegal (CP) designation from NALA, the Professional Paralegal (PP) designation from NALS, the Association for Legal Professionals, or the PACE-Registered Paralegal (RP) designation from the National Federation of Paralegal Associations (NFPA).
+You can find more information on paralegal certification on our Steps to Become a Paralegal page.

 South Carolina Certification

-The South Carolina State Bar awards a voluntary certification, the South Carolina Certified Paralegal, for paralegals working in South Carolina who have achieved the Certified Legal Assistant (CLA)/Certified Paralegal (CP) designation from NALA, the Professional Paralegal (PP) designation from NALS, the Association for Legal Professionals, or the PACE-Registered Paralegal (PACE-RP) designation from the NFPA.
-You can read more about the qualifications required to become an SC Certified Paralegal through the South Carolina Bar website.
-You can find more information on paralegal certification on our Steps to Become a Paralegal page.
+The South Carolina State Bar awards a voluntary credential, the South Carolina Certified Paralegal, for paralegals working in the state who have achieved the CLA/CP designation from NALA, the PP designation from NALS, the Association for Legal Professionals, or the PACE-RP designation from the NFPA.
+You can read more about the qualifications required to become an SC Certified Paralegal on the South Carolina Bar website.

 South Carolina Paralegal Career and Salary Outlook